 Now, if God speaks to you in this study, you can save your own personal notes on this page.
 Then, every time that you look at this study, your notes will automatically be added to the page.
 To add a note or to display your previous notes, click on the YOUR NOTES button.

-As they approached Jerusalem and came to Bethpage and Bethany at the Mount of Olives, Jesus sent two of his disciples, saying to them, 'Go to the village ahead of you, and just as you enter it, you will find a colt tied there, which no one has ever ridden.
-Untie it and bring it here.
-If anyone asks you, "Why are you doing this?" say, "The Lord needs it and will send it back here shortly."'
+As they were approaching Yerushalayim, near Beit-Pagei and Beit-Anyah, by the Mount of Olives, Yeshua sent two of his talmidim with these instructions: "Go into the village ahead of you; and as soon as you enter it, you will find a colt tied there that has never been ridden.
+Untie it, and bring it here.
+If anyone asks you, `Why are you doing this?' tell him, `The Lord needs it,' and he will send it here right away."

 The group was approaching Jerusalem and Jesus sent two of the disciples to get a donkey colt for Him to ride into Jerusalem.
 The prophet Zechariah had said that Israel's king would come riding on the foal of a donkey (see Zechariah 9:9).
 This was a direct statement to the Jewish leadership in Jerusalem that He was their King.
 Jesus told the disciples what to say if their authority to take the donkey was questioned.

-They went and found a colt outside in the street, tied at a doorway.
-As they untied it, some people standing there asked, 'What are you doing, untying that colt?'
-They answered as Jesus had told them to, and the people let them go.
+They went off and found a colt in the street tied in a doorway, and they untied it.
+The bystanders said to them, "What are you doing, untying that colt?"
+They gave the answer Yeshua had told them to give, and they let them continue.

 We notice that the disciples did not question Jesus but simply believed and went to find the colt.
 They had been with Him and seen the demonstrations of His authority over everything.
 This had strengthened them in their faith to the point where they could act without doubt or questions.
 They had their doubts earlier in the ministry but, once His authority was demonstrated, it was settled in their hearts and minds.
 This reminds us that there is a time for questions and a time for submission.
 We all come to Christ with some questions but, once He is our Lord, we are to do like these two disciples and simply obey.
 We also see that it went down just as Jesus had prepared them for.
 This is a good lesson for us as followers of Jesus.
 If we simply listen and trust in Him, we will be prepared for everything that is to come.
 He knows all things and so can lead us to the desired outcome.

-When they brought the colt to Jesus and threw their cloaks over it, he sat on it.
-Many people spread their cloaks on the road, while others spread branches they had cut in the fields.
+They brought the colt to Yeshua and threw their robes on it, and he sat on it.
+Many people carpeted the road with their clothing, while others spread out green branches which they had cut in the fields.

 As Jesus rode the donkey people put their coats down in front and others put down branches.
 This was a sign of submission to a king as most people did not ride donkeys.
 In times of peace, a king would ride a donkey while in war he would ride a horse.

-Those who went ahead and those who followed shouted, 'Hosanna!'
-'Blessed is he who comes in the name of the Lord!'
-'Blessed is the coming kingdom of our father David!'
-'Hosanna in the highest heaven!'
+Those who were ahead and those behind shouted, "Please!
+Deliver us!"m "Blessed is he who comes in the name of ADONAI!"
+"Blessed is the coming Kingdom of our father David!" and, "You in the highest heaven!
+Please!
+Deliver us!"

 Hosanna originally meant something like "save we pray" but it became a term of praise.
 The people were shouting this and also a quote from Psalm 118.
 The people acknowledge that there is praise on earth and in heaven as Jesus rides in as King.

-Jesus entered Jerusalem and went into the temple courts.
-He looked at everything, but since it was already late, he went out to Bethany with the Twelve.
+Yeshua entered Yerushalayim, went into the Temple courts and took a good look at everything; but since it was now late, he went out with the Twelve to Beit-Anyah.

 We see that this first trip into Jerusalem was simply to make a declaration that the King had come.
 It was late when they arrived so they turned around and went back out to Bethany.

-The next day as they were leaving Bethany, Jesus was hungry.
-Seeing in the distance a fig tree in leaf, he went to find out if it had any fruit.
-When he reached it, he found nothing but leaves, because it was not the season for figs. Then he said to the tree, 'May no one ever eat fruit from you again.'
-And his disciples heard him say it.
+The next day, as they came back from Beit-Anyah, he felt hungry.
+Spotting in the distance a fig tree in leaf, he went to see if he could find anything on it.
+When he came up to it, he found nothing but leaves; for it wasn't fig season.
+He said to it, "May no one ever eat fruit from you again!"
+And his talmidim heard what he said.

 As they were heading back to Jerusalem, Jesus saw a fig tree that was full of leaves.
 This would have been unusual because, at this time of year, they just begin putting on leaves.
 As Jesus went to taker a closer look, He saw that this tree that was full of leaves did not have any fruit on it.
 He would not have been expecting to see ripe figs on the tree as it was not the proper season but there were not even the beginning of fruit on the tree.
 Jesus "cursed" the tree by proclaiming that nobody would ever eat fruit from it again.